 This was so successful because of perspective – a human perspective.
 By using powerful human storytelling to stir up emotions, this B2B company reminds the businesses they sell to that it’s ultimately real human beings who benefit from their products.

 The intimate applications of GE’s products made this campaign a very attractive communications piece.
 On paper, GE might seem dry or clinical as a business, but the human and end-consumer focus of “What matters” reveals how the company makes a difference in their lives.

-Upwork fully embraced humour in this bold campaign.
-They created a series of short punchy videos each aimed at a different organisation or celebrity, advertising all the different types of freelancers they work with.
+Upwork fully embraced humor in this bold campaign.
+They created a series of short punchy videos each aimed at a different organization or celebrity, advertising all the different types of freelancers they work with.
 For example, in the “Hey Mr. President” video, they remind Donald Trump that they have Social Media Strategists who could help him run his Twitter.
 They target everyone from NASA to Dwayne “The Rock” Johnson.

-Also, because the videos are targetted at celebrities or high-profile organisations, it’s going to be watched and clicked on.
+Also, because the videos are targetted at celebrities or high-profile organizations, it’s going to be watched and clicked on.
 Their use of namedropping and calling out people more famous than them is a great way to use other people’s fame to increase their own.
 You’re not going to get anywhere playing it safe, and this campaign of Upwork’s is anything but.

 Subscribe to one or both of our newsletters